Jackkzh/Stock-Exchange-System/README.md

 # 2. Testing
 We put unit tests in src/test/java.
-We provided some test xml cases under testing folder, which include both correct syntax and incorrect.
+We provided some test xml cases under testing folder, which include correct syntax.

 # 3. Design & Implementation